nrc2025/nrc2025.github.io/application.md

 layout: page
 ---

+Submit your application for the 2025 New Researchers Conference here.
+The deadline is **April 30, 2025**.

-You can submit your application by completing this [REDCap survey](). **Note:** The attendees are expected to participate in both poster and speed talk sessions.
-The presentation title and abstract are **required** in the survey.
-The application **deadline** is **April 30, 2025**.
+Attendees are expected to participate in both the poster session and speed talk presentations.
+Your presentation title and abstract are required in the application.

 ### Eligibility
-- The applicants must has received a Ph.D. in or after 2018, or expects to receive a Ph.D. by the end of 2025.
-- All NRC attendees must have IMS membership.
-You can obtain IMS membership [here](https://imstat.org/individual-membership/).

-### Selection
-Participation in NRC 2025 is by **invitation** only.
-We will give priority to individuals who are starting or recently started their faculty positions, although we will consider applications from postdocs and senior graduate students as well.
+Attendance is invitation only.
+Submitting an application does not guarantee entry.
+Space is limited, and applications will be considered on a first-come, first-served basis.
+The organizing committee will prioritize individuals who are starting or recently started faculty positions, although postdocs and senior graduate students may also be considered.
+Applicants must have received their PhD between 2018 and 2025.

-### Invitation
+IMS membership is required to attend.
+If you are not yet a member, you can learn more and sign up on the [IMS website](https://imstat.org/individual-membership/).

-The selected participants are expected to receive our invitations by **May 30, 2025**.
+Selected participants can expect to receive invitations by **May 30, 2025**.